 What Stimulus Payments Mean To the Thumb Region

 A U of M initiative called Poverty Solutions found people without a bank account and who don’t file taxes, or are recent movers are disproportionately concentrated among the poor.
 Thus 57% are at risk of a delayed or missing stimulus payment.
 This is true for 52% of all poor families.

 The U of M site, 2020 Coronovirus Stimulus Payment, attempts to level the playing field.
-It offers a step by step guide on how to ensure those without a bank account, not filed income taxes or recently moved, get their check as quickly as possible.
+It offers a step-by-step guide on how to ensure those without a bank account, not filed income taxes or who recently moved, get their check as quickly as possible.